mtxrii/Chain-API/README.md

 * Tracking automated functions
 * Online voting
 * Recording assigned UUIDs
-* Game kill/death logs
+* Game kill & death logs
 * Database table creation

 ### How does it work?

 ![](https://spheregen.com/wp-content/uploads/2019/04/blockchain.png)

 A blockchain is essentially just a series of blocks, or nodes.
-Aside from any data you put in it, each node also contains an id, a timestamp, and a hash of the previous node
+Each node contains an id, a timestamp, and a hash of the previous node, along with whatever data you store in it.
+Conventionally, every x entries to a block, or every predetermied time interval, the block is sealed.
+A hash for everything in this block is then generated, which is stored in the next block.
+This way every block contains a hash of the previous one, so if any alterations are made to the data in one block, that block's hash would need to be re-evaluated, changing the hash of the next block, and every block after that.
+So the validity of the information in the blocks after the most recent one can be easily verified.